-For those times when you crave a quick, creamy first course with a truly special flavor, I highly recommend this pasta with zucchini and pecorino cream!
-A seemingly simple, almost mundane recipe that will pleasantly surprise you with its unique flavor combination: the sweetness of the zucchini contrasted by the savory taste of pecorino cheese and enhanced by the freshness of mint leaves… amazing!
-Preparing pasta with zucchini and pecorino cream is quite easy, what requires a little more attention is making the pecorino cream: similar to the classic cacio e pepe, the pecorino cream is made with grated pecorino romano, a pinch of pepper, and some of the pasta’s cooking water, taken just before draining it to ensure it’s rich in starch.
-The cream should be added to the pasta with the heat off, otherwise, unpleasant lumps will form.
-Read the recipe and the tips I leave at the end carefully, to prepare perfect pasta with zucchini and pecorino cream!
+For all those times when you crave a quick, creamy first course with a truly special flavor, I highly recommend this pasta with zucchini and pecorino cream!
+A seemingly simple recipe, almost trivial, but one that will pleasantly surprise you with its unique combination of flavors: the sweetness of the zucchini contrasted by the savoriness of Pecorino Romano and enhanced by the freshness of mint leaves… spectacular!
+Preparing pasta with zucchini and pecorino cream is quite easy, what requires a bit more attention is the preparation of the pecorino cream: similarly to the classic cacio e pepe, the pecorino cream is made with grated pecorino romano, a pinch of pepper, and a bit of pasta cooking water, taken just before draining so it is rich in starch.
+The cream should be added to the pasta off the heat, otherwise, unsightly lumps will form.
+Read the recipe and the tips I leave at the end carefully, to prepare a perfect pasta with zucchini and pecorino cream!

 You might also be interested in: